DataLinker and Sail Racer come to us from Lithuania

 Multiplexer Miniplex-2 USB (¹) by ShipModul company can connect all the instruments on board directly to a USB connector on your Mac.
 GPSNavX and MacENC software can receive and display NMEA instruments, and if necessary forward to an autopilot, a VHF DSC, chartplotter, a Radar or any other repeater.

-A utility "Miniplex2" to configure the input channels and output device, choose from several operating modes, and offers advanced options for complex installation.
+A “Miniplex2” utility allows you to configure the input and output channels of the device, choose from several operating modes, and offers advanced options for complex installation.

-For a conventional implementation is quite simple, and Miniplex2 Help in French is integrated into software for detailed explanations of the various options available.
-Follow the guide… Read more …
+For a classic configuration the implementation is quite simple, and one Miniplex2 Help in French is integrated into software for detailed explanations of the various options available. follow the leader… Read more …

 A test onboard with Navigation Mac

-During a weekend of January a little sad, we joined the port of L'Herbaudière, Isle of Noirmoutier, via the picturesque Gois passage at low tide.
+During a somewhat sad weekend in January, we joined the port of L'Herbaudière, Isle of Noirmoutier, via the picturesque Gois passage at low tide.

 We, that is to say, a boating journalist, my wife and myself.

-Welcomed by two "natives" from the country, Henry and Jean-Etienne.
-The latter giving us a superb Oceanis 347 for the first test board, in France, navigation applications on a Mac, iPad and iPhone.
-A big first, somehow.
+Welcomed by two “naturals” of the country, Henri and Jean-Etienne.
+The latter putting his superb Océanis at our disposal 347 for the first on-board test, In France, navigation applications on Mac, iPad and iPhone.
+A great first, somehow.
 Read more …